stoeps13/connections-doc/source/admin/customize/t_admin_profiles_tbl_search.md

 |

+    !!! note
-    **Note:** By default, both views render the same results.
+    By default, both views render the same results.
 To customize one of the view but not the other, use the supplied renderSection macro.
 For example, to customize only the directory results, the following macro should surround the code section being customized:

     ```
     <@util.renderSection sectionLabel="directory">